Lhx94As/Awesome-Spoken-Language-Identification/README.md

 ### Lexical:
 ## Performance comparison:
 ![plot](https://github.com/Lhx94As/Awesome-Spoken-Language-Identification/blob/main/performance_.png)
-**Note that the results of GMM ivector, DNN ivector and xvector are reported in 4.3, and all evaluations are conducted on NIST LRE 07**
+**Note that the results of GMM ivector, DNN ivector and xvector are reported in 4.3, and all evaluations are conducted on NIST LRE 07.
+Some paper used data augmentation which can improve the performance**